 In Xero, the common charity pattern is to reserve one tracking category for Fund and one for Activity.
 Fund might carry restricted, unrestricted and designated fund values, or more detailed restricted-fund names where the charity needs that granularity.
 Activity might carry charitable activities, fundraising, governance and support categories that match the SoFA structure.

 The constraint is that Xero has only two active tracking categories.
 That forces a design choice.
 If the charity also wants to track location, department, grant, campaign or project in a separate dimension, those fields have to be handled through account codes, contact conventions, references, project features, external worksheets or another system.
-For a small charity, two well-designed tracking categories can be enough.
-For a growing charity with multiple grants and complex restricted funds, the limitation becomes a control issue rather than a reporting preference.
+For a small charity, two tracking categories can be enough.
+For a growing charity with multiple grants and complex restricted funds, the limit forces a real design choice rather than a reporting preference.

 QuickBooks Online gives a different compromise.
 Classes are often used for funds or programmes, Locations can carry another dimension, and Custom Fields can help preserve grant, project or approval references.
 The challenge is deciding which dimension must drive the accounts and which can sit as supporting analysis.
 If Class is used for fund, activity has to live somewhere else.
 If Class is used for activity, restricted-fund reporting needs another reliable structure.

 Neither platform changes the AP-entry logic.
 Each invoice line still needs enough coding to support restricted fund reporting, activity-basis SoFA analysis, VAT review and approval evidence.
-The platform only determines where those dimensions sit.
+The platform only determines where those dimensions sit, so teams using those tools need a clear approach to restricted-fund coding in QuickBooks and Xero from supplier bills.

 That is why the extraction and review file matters.
 Before a bill is posted, the finance team should be able to see the supplier facts, line amounts, fund, activity, VAT treatment and reviewer notes together.
 Whether those fields are imported, keyed or attached as evidence, the coding decision needs to be visible at the point of posting.